8 Healthy Habits Dietitians Teach to Their Family

 Indulge in moderation.

 Never indulging in your favorite foods can lead to binge eating.
 If candy is forbidden, children often eat lots of it whenever their parents are away.
 So eat your favorite foods—just know when to quit.
-These nine tricks will help your family eat in moderation.

 Eat fewer meals on vacation.